loganripplinger/potablegooglewater/README.md

-# Google Fusion tables were announced to be depreciated Dec 3, 2019.
-This was written in April of 2018.
-It is provided here as reference code
+Google Fusion tables was announced to be depreciated Dec 3, 2019.
+This code was written in April of 2018.
+It is provided here as reference code.

 # Reddit Front Page Data Miner